-Man City penalty woes allow Arsenal to join them at the top
+Manchester City penalty woes allow Arsenal to join them at the top

 Walcott struck twice in the space of seven minutes in the first half and came perilously close to a hat-trick while Mesut Ozil also scored on his 28th birthday.

+Wenger was left thrilled by the form of Walcott, who also hit the woodwork and could have scored four.

+"Theo had a difficult time with England but it may have been a lack of confidence as he has been out of the side for a while -- but not with Arsenal," Wenger said.

-Tottenham were dominant at the Hawthorns but looked set to lose when their former player Nacer Chadli put West Brom ahead in the 82nd minute.
+Tottenham were dominant at the Hawthorns but looked set to lose when their former player Nacer Chadli, who has been prolific for West Brom since his summer move, put them ahead in the 82nd minute.

 England international Alli, however, ensured Spurs remained unbeaten after the opening eight league matches of the season for the first time since 1990.